All Tennessee state forests now sustainably managed

-NASHVILLE, Tenn.
-(AP) -- All of Tennessee’s 15 state forests are now certified to comply with the Sustainable Forestry Initiative’s forest management standards, according to a Monday news release from the Agriculture Department’s Division of Forestry.
+All of Tennessee’s 15 state forests are now certified to comply with the Sustainable Forestry Initiative’s forest management standards, according to a Monday news release from the Agriculture Department’s Division of Forestry.

 The certification includes a third-party audit for forestry management practices.
 It assures that forests are managed sustainably, which is essential for clean water, wildlife habitat, and market access, according to the release.
 Tennessee state forests cover more than 168,000 acres.